Overview

 Goal

-Reduce the proportion of socioeconomically disadvantaged community members experiencing food insecurity from 13% to the Healthy People 2030 target of 6% by June 30, 2029.
+Reduce the proportion of socioeconomically disadvantaged community members experiencing food insecurity from the baseline of 14% (2021) to the Healthy People 2030 target of 6% by June 30, 2029.

 Target Population